 Continuing straight the trail follows a wooded corridor between the Bethpage State Pkwy on your left and residential to your right.
 You cross an off ramp and travel underneath Merritts Rd alongside the highway at 4.7 miles before re-entering the wooded corridor.
 Another ramp and underneath Hempstead Turnpike at 5.4 miles.
 Travel underneath a RR bridge and Merritts Rd before coming to the end of the Bethpage State Pkwy.
-After a couple of more ramp crossings you'll come to Bethpage State Park at 6.2 miles.
+After a couple of more ramp crossings you'll come to Bethpage State Park in Bethpage at 6.2 miles.
 I picked up the trail again from here heading north.
 The trail winds through the woods with slight hills before crossing the park road at 6.8 miles.
 The trail now travels alongside the road with the Bethpage State Park Golf Course on the opposite side.
 A long steady climb awaits as you follow the transmission lines.

 Note; A spur trail on your left at 7.5 miles leads to the Bethpage State Park parking lot and picnic fields.